Post

 • Disadvantage: Customization is limited.

-2. Forking the jekyll-theme-chirpy repository as your blog’s repository
+2. Forking the jekyll-theme-chirpy repository as your blog repository

-• Disadvantage: To apply version upgrades, you need to merge the latest upstream tag of the original repository, which may sometimes conflict with your custom code.
-In this case, you need to resolve the conflict manually.
+• Disadvantage: To apply version upgrades, you need to merge the latest upstream tag from the original repository, which may conflict with your custom code.
+In this case, you need to resolve the conflicts yourself.

 I chose method 1.
-The Chirpy theme is highly complete by default, so most users don’t have much to customize.
-Moreover, as of 2024, it’s still being actively developed and improved, so unless you’re planning to heavily modify it, the benefits of keeping up with the original upstream outweigh the benefits of applying direct customization.
+The Chirpy theme is already highly complete, so most users don’t have much to customize, and as of 12024, development and feature improvements are still quite active, so unless you’re planning significant modifications, the benefits of keeping up with the original upstream outweigh the benefits of applying direct customization.
 The official Chirpy theme guide also recommends method 1 for most users.

 Apply the necessary settings in the _config.yml file in the root directory and the _data/contact.yml, _data/share.yml files.
-The comments are well-written and the settings are intuitive, so you can apply them without much difficulty.
-The settings that require separate work externally include registering an authentication code for Google Search Console integration and linking webmaster tools like Google Analytics or GoatCounter, but these procedures are not really complicated and are not the core topic I want to cover in this article, so I’ll omit detailed descriptions.
+The comments are well-written and the settings are intuitive, so they can be applied without much difficulty.
+The settings that might require separate work from external sources include registering authentication codes for Google Search Console integration and connecting webmaster tools like Google Analytics or GoatCounter, but these procedures aren’t particularly complex and aren’t the core topic of this article, so detailed descriptions are omitted.

 3-4.
 Building Locally

-This is not a mandatory procedure, but you might want to check in advance if a new post you’ve written or some modification you’ve made to the site will display correctly on the web.
-In this case, open a terminal in the root directory of your local repository and run the following command:
+This isn’t a mandatory procedure, but you might want to check in advance whether a new post or site modification will display correctly on the web.
+In this case, open a terminal in the root directory of the local repository and run the following command:

 1